hjoly2003/stratospheric-main/chapters/chapter-10/application/README.md

 ### (in later chapters?)

-]:local]:postgres  - For emulating AWS RDS, we’ll be using a PostgreSQL database to store the todos and provide CRUD functionality.

 ]:ses]:sqs - The sample application allows users to share their todos with others through email notifications sent via Amazon Simple Email Service (SES) and Amazon Simple Queue Service (SQS).

 ]:mq - The sample application uses WebSockets and a managed Apache ActiveMQ message broker running on Amazon MQ to notify a todo owner right in the browser once a collaboration request for a todo has been accepted.